 Apply for Citizenship

 Before a first-time passport can be issued to a child born in Estonia to an American parent, the Consul must determine whether the child is a U.S. citizen from birth.
 If so, the child can be issued a Consular Report of Birth Abroad (Form FS-240), which is a certificate stating that the child is a U.S. citizen from birth, even though he/she was born outside of the United States.
-The fee for a Consular Report of Birth Abroad is $100, payable at the time you visit the Consular Section, which can be paid in cash U.S. dollars, the cash equivalent in Euro, or with certain credit cards.
-If the parents also wish to obtain a first-time passport as well, the cost of the child’s passport is an additional $105.
+The fee for a Consular Report of Birth Abroad is $100, payable at the time you visit the Consular Section, which can be paid by card only.
+If the parents also wish to obtain a first-time passport as well, the cost of the child’s passport is an additional $135.

 To apply for a Consular Report of Birth Abroad, both parents should come in person with the child.
 (See below if one parent must be absent.)

 - Completed Form DS-2029 (PDF 52 KB).
 Please do not sign the form until instructed to do so by the Consul.

 - Child’s original Estonian birth certificate translated into English.
 (The English version can be obtained at the Office of Vital Statistics (Perekonnaseisuamet).
 We will make copies and return the original to you).

 - Passports for both parents.
 An American parent who is a dual national must present a U.S. passport.